 Amortization of intangible assets.
-Total amortization of intangible assets incurred were \$19 million and \$20 million for the quarters ended January 29, 2012 and January 30, 2011, respectively.
+Total amortization of intangible assets incurred were \$19 million for each of the fiscal quarters ended April 29, 2012 and May 1, 2011.
+Total amortization of intangible assets incurred were \$38 million and \$39 million for the two fiscal quarters ended April 29, 2012 and May 1, 2011, respectively.

 Restructuring charges.
-We incurred \$1 million in restructuring charges for the quarter ended January 29, 2012.
-There were no restructuring charges for the quarter ended January 30, 2011.
+We incurred \$2 million and \$3 million in restructuring charges for the fiscal quarter and two fiscal quarters ended April 29, 2012, respectively, compared to restructuring charges of \$1 million each for the fiscal quarter and two fiscal quarters ended May 1, 2011.

 Interest expense.
-Interest expense was \$1 million for the quarter ended January 29, 2012, representing ongoing commitment fees related to our revolving credit facility, compared to \$3 million for the quarter ended January 30, 2011.
-The decrease was primarily due to the redemption of the remaining \$230 million aggregate principal amount of our outstanding senior subordinated notes in the quarter ended January 30, 2011.
+Interest expense was \$0 million and \$1 million for the fiscal quarter and two fiscal quarters ended April 29, 2012, representing ongoing commitment fees related to our revolving credit facility, compared to \$1 million and \$4 million for the fiscal quarter and two fiscal quarters ended May 1, 2011.
+The decrease was primarily due to the redemption of the remaining \$230 million aggregate principal amount of our outstanding senior subordinated notes in the two fiscal quarters ended May 1, 2011.

 Loss on extinguishment of debt.
-During the quarter ended January 30, 2011, we redeemed \$230 million aggregate principal amount of our senior subordinated notes.
+During the two fiscal quarters ended May 1, 2011, we redeemed \$230 million aggregate principal amount of our senior subordinated notes.
 The redemption of the senior subordinated notes resulted in a loss on extinguishment of debt of \$19 million.
+During the fiscal quarter ended May 1, 2011, we replaced our existing revolving credit facility with a new revolving credit facility.
+This resulted in a loss on extinguishment of debt of \$1 million, primarily related to the write-off of debt amortization costs.
 See Note 5 to the Unaudited Condensed Consolidated Financial Statements of this Quarterly Report on Form 10-Q.

-Other income (expense), net.
-Other income (expense), net includes interest income, foreign currency gains (losses) on balance sheet remeasurement and other miscellaneous items.
-Other expense, net was \$1 million for the quarter ended January 29, 2012.
-The increase to other expense, net for the quarter ended January 29, 2012, compared to other expense, net for the quarter ended January 30, 2011 is primarily attributable to an \$1 million impairment of a cost method investment and a \$1 million impairment of a loan to the same cost method investee, as well as an \$1 million increase in foreign currency losses, partially offset by a \$2 million allocation of insurance proceeds received relating to claims arising out of the flooding in Thailand.
+Other income, net.
+Other income, net includes interest income, foreign currency gains (losses) on balance sheet remeasurement and other miscellaneous items.
+Other income, net was \$3 million and \$2 million for the fiscal quarter and two fiscal quarters ended April 29, 2012, respectively, compared to other income, net of \$1 million for each of the fiscal quarter and two fiscal quarters ended May 1, 2011.
+The increase in other income net for the fiscal quarter ended April 29, 2012 is primarily attributable to an increase in interest income and foreign currency gains.
+The increase in other income, net for the two fiscal quarters ended April 29, 2012, compared to the two fiscal quarters ended May 1, 2011 is primarily attributable to a \$2 million allocation of insurance proceeds received relating to claims arising out of the flooding in Thailand and an \$1 million increase in interest income, partially offset by an \$1 million impairment of a cost method investment and a \$1 million impairment of a loan to the same cost method investee.

 Provision for income taxes.
-We recorded an income tax provision of \$5 million for the quarter ended January 29, 2012 compared to \$1 million for the quarter ended January 30, 2011.
-The tax expense for the quarter ended January 30, 2011 included a benefit of \$3 million from U.S. legislation enacted in the first quarter of fiscal year 2011 retroactively reinstating the research and development tax credit.
-The remaining difference of \$1 million is primarily due to change in the jurisdictional mix of income in the quarter.
+We recorded an income tax provision of \$6 million and \$11 million for the fiscal quarter and two fiscal quarters ended April 29, 2012, respectively, compared to \$2 million and \$3 million for the fiscal quarter and two fiscal quarters ended May 1, 2011, respectively.
+The tax expense for the two fiscal quarters ended May 1, 2011 included a benefit of \$3 million from U.S. legislation enacted in the first quarter of fiscal year 2011 retroactively reinstating the research and development tax credit, while the overall year over year increase in tax provisions for all periods presented in fiscal year 2012 was due to a change in the jurisdictional mix of income and expense.